pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

 "Actually," said Kalisch, "we may have a problem if everyone does it all at the same time..."

-"We've got a muggle friend," said George, "she says that muggles aren't very organised, so I doubt they'll all try to do it after tea or anything.
+"We've got a muggle friend," said George, "she says that muggles aren't very organized, so I doubt they'll all try to do it after tea or anything.
 But how about we make it so the site can handle a million per hour, just to be sure?"

 "Perfect!" said Kalisch.